Novelist Salman Rushdie stabbed on lecture stage in New York

 The 75-year-old Indian-born British author, whose writing led to death threats from Iran in the 1980s, was about to deliver a lecture at the Chautauqua Institution when the incident occurred.

-Sir Salman suffered an apparent stab wound to the neck and was transported to hospital by helicopter where his condition remains unclear, state police said.
+Sir Salman was stabbed at least once in the neck and once in the abdomen, according to police officials, before he was taken to hospital where his condition remains unclear.

+New York state police have named the suspected attacker as Hadi Matar, 24, of Fairview, New Jersey.

+Major Eugene Staniszweski said at a press conference held in Jamestown on Friday: “Earlier today at approximately 10.47am, guest speaker Salman Rushdie, aged 75, and Ralph Henry Reese, age 73, had just arrived on stage at the institution.

+“Mr Rushdie was provided medical treatment by a doctor who was in the audience until EMS arrived on scene.

+“Mr Rushdie was airlifted to a local trauma centre and is still currently undergoing surgery.”

-Photos from the Associated Press news agency showed him lying on his back with his legs in the air and a first responder crouched over him.
+Photos from the Associated Press (AP) news agency showed Sir Salman lying on his back with his legs in the air and a first responder crouched over him.

-Sir Salman’s book The Satanic Verses has been banned in Iran since 1988, as many Muslims view it as blasphemous, and its publication prompted Iran’s then-leader Ayatollah Khomeini to issue a fatwa calling for his execution.
+His book The Satanic Verses has been banned in Iran since 1988, as many Muslims view it as blasphemous, and its publication prompted Iran’s then-leader Ayatollah Khomeini to issue a fatwa calling for his death.

-Sir Salman was due to speak to Henry Reese, from the City of Asylum organisation, a residency programme for writers living in exile under threat of persecution.
+Mr Reese, from the City of Asylum organisation, a residency programme for writers living in exile under threat of persecution, suffered a minor head injury.

 They were due to discuss America’s role as an asylum for writers and other artists in exile and as a home for freedom of creative expression.

-“Rushdie suffered an apparent stab wound to the neck, and was transported by helicopter to an area hospital.
-His condition is not yet known.

-“The interviewer suffered a minor head injury.
-A State Trooper assigned to the event immediately took the suspect into custody.
-The Chautauqua County Sheriff’s Office assisted at the scene.
-More information will be released when it is available.”
+A video posted to Twitter by an AP reporter in the audience showed a man dressed in black being led away from the stage.

-New York governor Kathy Hochul told a press conference that a state police officer saved his life and that of the moderator, who she said was also attacked.
+New York governor Kathy Hochul told a press conference that a state police officer saved Sir Salman’s life.

 She added: “He is alive, he has been airlifted to safety.
 But here is an individual who has spent decades speaking truth to power, someone who’s been out there unafraid, despite the threats that have followed him his entire adult life.”